 When you think of church ministries and websites, you probably thought of one church with multiple ministries all in one website.
 It is a rare gem to find multiple churches partnering with one ministry; along with a good website to support it.
 So how do you handle this sometimes politically charged task of creating and managing a site that has multiple hands in it?
 Let’s examine some possible approaches to this delicate matter.

 This article was inspired by Mark Driscoll’s sermon on John the Baptizer.
-He did an amazing job of comparing and contrasting two prominent preachers, Jesus Christ and John the Baptizer.
+He did an amazing job of comparing and contrasting two prominent New Testament preachers, Jesus Christ and John the Baptizer.

 - John: abstained from bread & alcohol, ate bugs & honey, wore strange clothes, lived out in the woods, and had a confrontational style of preaching.